Tour Designer Jean Lurçat’s Hidden Paris Studio

-Even Parisians who pride themselves on knowing every cul-de-sac, every secret garden, and every arcane street in the city are surprised to discover the Villa Seurat, an enclave—not a house as the name suggests—in the 14 ème arrondissement.
-The short street is where Jean Lurçat, the French painter and tapestry master, lived in a white stucco and glass house—designed in collaboration with his brother, the modernist architect André Lurçat, and built in 1925—until he died in 1966.
+Even Parisians who pride themselves on knowing every cul-de-sac, every secret garden, and every arcane street in the city are surprised to discover the Villa Seurat, an enclave—not a house as the name suggests—in the 14th arrondissement.
+The short street is where Jean Lurçat, the French painter and tapestry master, lived in a white stucco-and-glass house—designed in collaboration with his brother, the modernist architect André Lurçat, and built in 1925—until he died in 1966.

-The house—built primarily to function as an artist’s studio—as many artists were leaving the too-expensive Montparnasse neighborhood for a less costly place in which to live and work—was the first of eight similar buildings on the street, which André Lurçat built in the style of the avant-garde architect Walter Gropius, the founder of the Bauhaus movement.
+The house—constructed primarily to function as an artist’s studio, as many artists were leaving the too-expensive Montparnasse neighborhood for a less costly place in which to live and work—was the first of eight similar buildings on the street, which André built in the style of the avant-garde architect Walter Gropius, the founder of the Bauhaus movement.